junhao-code/mobile-system-design/README.md

   - limited browser support.
   - non human-readable format.
   - steeper learning curve.
+- when to use?
+	- Mainly used for communication between internal/private systems.
+	- Real-time streaming applications and IOT applications. (smart light switches, voice controllers, etc)

 The interviewer would expect you to **pick a concrete approach** most suitable for the design task at hand.
 Since the API layer for the "Design Twitter Feed" question is pretty simple and does not require much customization - we can select an approach based on REST.